National Quality Indicators

 The National Health Care Quality Indicators serve several purposes.
 They are intended to:

-• Provide central health authorities a sound quantitative basis for prioritisation and management.
+- Provide central health authorities with a sound quantitative basis for prioritisation and management.

-• Provide owners and managers at all levels of the health and care services a basis for using the results for local quality improvement.
+- Provide owners and managers at all levels of the healthcare services with a basis for using the results for local quality improvement.

-• Contribute to transparency regarding quality and variation in the health care services.
+- Contribute to transparency regarding quality and variation in healthcare services.

 The National Quality Indicators are generally divided into three main types of quality measures:

-• Process indicators (activities in the patient process, e.g., diagnostics, treatment)
+- Process indicators (activities in the patient pathways, e.g., diagnostics, treatment)

 The National Quality Indicator System in Norway

-The Norwegian Directorate of Health is responsible for developing new indicators, maintaining and publishing them in accordance with a predefined schedule, depending on the availability of new data.
+The Norwegian Directorate of Health is responsible for developing new indicators, maintaining, and publishing them in accordance with a predefined schedule, depending on the availability of new data.
 The indicators are usually published three times a year and/or annually.
-Results are published at a national level, per regional health trust (RHF), health trust (HF), and hospital / county municipal levels on the Norwegian Directorate of Health website.
+Results are published at a national level, per Regional Health Authority (RHA/RHF), health trust (HT/HF), and hospital/county municipal levels on the Norwegian Directorate of Health website.

-The National Quality Indicator system currently comprises of more than 180 indicators, from approximately 20 different data sources.
-Indicators are developed and produced in cooperation with analysts and experts on national and regional health surveys, central health registries and medical quality registries.
-The majority of indicators focus on processes in specialist health service.
-New indicators are constantly under development, with currently a high emphasis on primary health care including municipal health and care services, emergency medical services, and services provided by general practitioners.
+The National Quality Indicator System currently comprises approximately 150 indicators, from approximately 20 different data sources.
+Indicators are developed and produced in cooperation with analysts and experts on national and regional health surveys, central health registries, and medical quality registries.
+Most indicators focus on processes within the specialist health service.
+New indicators are under constant development, with a strong current focus on primary healthcare, including municipal healthcare services, mental healthcare services, and services provided by general practitioners.

 Interpret with caution